rhel-labs/learn-katacoda/pcp-flamegraphs/step3.md

 For this step, we will be using the *Terminal* tab for MySQL commands, and *Flame* tab for perf and flame graph commands.

+To optimize query performance in MySQL, one simple approach is to create an index that can be used for query processing.

-To eliminate a full table scan during the join operation, let's create an index `ind_t1_c2` on table t1 with 50,000 rows, on the join column c2
+Create a MySQL index called `ind_t1_c2` on table t1 with 50,000 rows, on the join column c2.
+The index on column c2 will help MySQL use the index for efficiently searching matches instead of doing a full table scan on t1.

 `mysql -A sampleDB -e "CREATE INDEX idx_t1_c2 on t1(c2);"`{{execute T1}}

 ## Check the execution plan of the SELECT query with a JOIN clause

-Let's look at the query execution plan that the database is going to run using the EXPLAIN statement in MySQL
+Look at the updated query execution plan that MySQL will run using the EXPLAIN statement -

 `mysql -A sampleDB -e "EXPLAIN format=tree select * from t1 join t2 on t1.c2 = t2.c2;"`{{execute T1}}